citp/privacy-policy-historical/m/ma/max/maxthon.com.md

 If you enabled Secure URLs Scan, we will scan and check the security of the website you visit and send notifications or alerts for malicious websites.

-We don’t store the websites scanned and we don’t share that information with any third parties.
+We don't store the websites scanned and we don't share that information with any third parties.

 Because of this security check, we have prevented our users from visiting millions of fake and malicious websites since 2005.